acdhkl/DeFi-App/README.md

 # Ethereum Liquidity Miner

-A liquidity miner built on top of Ethereum, which utilizes the blockchain to reward users for staking their currency (in the form of DAI tokens).
+A liquidity miner built on top of Ethereum, which utilizes the blockchain to reward users for staking their money (in the form of DAI tokens).

 ## Setup
 1. Download the code